 What should I bring on the tour?

-Please consider bringing extra cash on the day of your tour for souvenirs, parking, public transportation, tour guide gratuity and/or drink.
-Also, cameras and videotaping equipment is more welcome on the tour, even encouraged!
+Please consider bringing extra cash on the day of your tour for souvenirs, parking, public transportation, tour guide gratuity and/or drinks.
+Also, cameras and videotaping equipment is more than welcome on the tour, it's even encouraged!